cgevans/qslib/README.md

 In machine software versions 1.3.4 and higher, you can set a password using the "OEM Connection Only" option in "Settings".
-Earlier software versions must have passwords set by othre methods.
+Earlier software versions must have passwords set by other methods.
 Regardless of version, I strongly recommend against having the machines be accessible online: use a restricted VPN connection or port forwarding.
 See the documentation for more information.